-Fraud is understood to mean:
+6.1.1 Fraud is understood to mean:

-Any action or omission that makes it completely or partly impossible to form a proper assessment of an individual's knowledge, insights, skills, professional attitude or reflection, including in any event:
+Any action or omission that makes it completely or partly impossible to form a proper assessment of an individual's knowledge, understanding, insights, skills, professional attitude or reflection, including in any event:

-- a. during an examination, including an online examination, or practical assignment, having to hand unauthorised communication devices or documents; - b. during an online or other examination or a written assignment, having available unauthorised notes (crib sheets) in the permitted material; - c. during an online or other examination or a practical assignment, completely or partly copying the answers of another person; - d. during an online or other examination or a practical assignment, exchanging information with another person; - e. during an online or other examination or a practical assignment, impersonating another person or having another person impersonating the student; - f. plagiarism (acting in contradiction of the Leiden University Code of Conduct on Plagiarism, attached); - g. modifying the submitted examination (digital or otherwise) at the inspection; - h. not complying with the provisions of Articles 4.6, 4.9 and 6.3.1, and the sections of the House Rules FGGA for Students during Written Examinations that were established to prevent fraud
+- a. during an online or other examination or practical assignment, having to hand unauthorised communication devices, software such as unauthorised AI software or documents; - b. during an online or other examination or a written assignment, having available unauthorised notes (crib sheets) in the permitted material; - c. during an online or other examination or a practical assignment, completely or partly copying the answers of another person, or through software such as unauthorised AI software; - d. during an online or other examination or a practical assignment, exchanging information with another person; - e. during an online or other examination or a practical assignment, impersonating another person or having another person impersonating the student; - f. plagiarism (acting in contradiction of the Leiden University Code of Conduct on Plagiarism, attached);